aevox/hubsync/README.md

 - `--org`: Specifies a GitHub organization from which to fetch repositories.
 - `--dir`: Sets the target directory for cloned or updated repositories.
 Defaults to the current directory if not specified.
 - `--private`: Includes private repositories in the fetch operation.
+- `--archived`: Includes archived repositories in the fetch operation.

 ## Prerequisites